 Consequently if your adviser did not explain the risks or charges to you – or did not take into account your attitude to risk and capacity for loss – and you have lost money or the investment has not performed as expected then you may have been mis-sold the product and could have a claim.

-Bonds These are Investment Bonds and With Profit Bonds.
+There are two main types of Bonds that can be invested in.
+These are Investment Bonds and With Profit Bonds.

 An Investment Bond is a lump sum life insurance policy which you can invest across a variety of different funds.
 It is usually paid as a single premium.
 You can invest it into a fund of your choice.
 The amount you receive on surrender or death depends on how well the investment performs.